ericliu03/blog.io/content/posts/2019/04/remove_undirect_edge.md

  [(A,B), (A,D), (A,E), (A,C), (B,D), (B,E)]
 ```

-Use this list to construct a tree and return the root node.
+You can assume the edges given will result in a valid tree.
+Use this list to construct a tree.

 ### Analysis